NuxiiGit/go-scrape/README.md

-# go-crawl
+# go-scrape

-A web crawler written in Go, which offers various methods of retreiving site and file information.
+A web scraper written in Go, which offers various methods of retreiving site and file information.